-10) Final Delivery.
-You'll get the completed presentation as a fully editable file in its native software format.
+11) Final Delivery.
+Upon payment of the final invoice, you'll get the completed presentation as a fully editable file in its native software format.

 Yes.
 You will receive fully editable files in PowerPoint, Keynote or Google Slides.
 You may also receive a PDF file exported from the final if you like.

 Of course.
 I'm happy to assist in whatever your endeavor, big or small.
 A lot of clients use smaller projects as a trial run.

 Most presentation software is roughly the same.
 Let me know what program you are using and I'll do some research.
 More than likely the answer will be yes.

 Don't worry, this is highly unlikely.
 The first stage of every project is the look & feel.
 This is where we establish the design aesthetics and make sure everything is looking good.
 Typically I use five slides for this.
 On larger decks I may use ten.
 Either way, you'll have a very good idea of how your presentation will turn out before the bulk of the slides are finalized.
 At any point, if you are not happy, I will assess how much work was done based on approvals and what, if anything, was not, then come to a fair agreement on what can be discounted or refunded.

 No. You only pay for work done.
 If you need to cancel a job, for any reason, you will not be billed for work that has not yet started.

 Currently I operate under strict Non-Disclosure Agreements and Independent Contractor Agreements which prevent me from revealing most of my client list.

 No. My focus is design, content and theme/master setup.
 I do not assist on-site during your presentation.

 No. I currently do not offer this service.